Canadian Open (tennis): History

-The event was played on clay until 1979 when it switched permanently to hard courts.
-Both the men's and women's tournaments were played as a single combined tournament at the National Tennis Centre in Toronto until 1981, when the men's tournament was played at the Jarry Park Stadium in Montreal for the first time.
-Similarly 1982 was the first year in which the women's tournament was played in Montreal.
+The event was played on clay until it was switched permanently to hard courts in 1979.
+Up to the end of the 1980 Canadian Open, both the men's and women's tournaments were played as a single combined tournament at the National Tennis Centre in Toronto.
+In 1981, the men's tournament was played at the Jarry Park Stadium in Montreal for the first time.
+Similarly, 1982 was the first year in which the women's tournament was played in Montreal.
+From 1981–2019, the men's event was played in Toronto in even numbered years and in Montreal in odd numbered years, while the women's event was played in Montreal in even numbered years and in Toronto in odd numbered years.
+After the 2020 tournament was cancelled due to the COVID-19 pandemic, the tournament since 2021 has seen the men play in Toronto in odd numbered years and in Montreal in even numbered years, and the women play in Montreal in odd numbered years and in Toronto in even numbered years.

+The most recent Canadian men's player to win the Canadian Open was Robert Bédard who won the championship in 1955 over compatriot Henri Rochon in the final, again in 1957 over Ramanathan Krishnan in the final, and finally in 1958 over Whitney Reed in the final.
+The most recent Canadian women's player to win the singles title was Victoria Mboko who won the women's singles championships over Naomi Osaka in 2025.

 In 1989, two Canadian male tennis players, Grant Connell and Andrew Sznajder, reached the quarterfinals of the event.
-They were eliminated by Ivan Lendl and Andre Agassi during that round.
-Lendl went on to defeat Agassi in the semi-finals and John McEnroe in the finals of that edition.
+They were eliminated by Ivan Lendl and Andre Agassi respectively.
 Lendl has been the tournament's most successful singles player, reaching the final nine times and winning the title in 1980, 1981, 1983, 1987, 1988, and 1989.

-In 1995, Andre Agassi and Pete Sampras met in the final, the third of the four times that the two top-ranked men's players would meet that year, after the Australian Open and Indian Wells Masters.
+In 1995, Andre Agassi and Pete Sampras met in the final, the third of the four times that the two top-ranked men's players would meet that year, after the Australian Open and Indian Wells Open.
 Agassi's tournament win helped him regain the number-one ranking, which he lost to Sampras after they played each other again at the US Open.

-du Maurier Open
+Du Maurier Open

 In 1997, the Canadian federal government introduced legislation restricting the ability of tobacco companies from sponsoring sporting events.
 The tournament was faced with losing its title sponsor, and eventually du Maurier was replaced.